UE-DND/archlinux-surface/README.md

 ## Installation and Setup

-We provide package repositories for the patched kernel and other utilities.
+We provide an Arch Linux package repository for the patched kernel and other utilities.
 Please refer to the [detailed installation and setup guide][wiki-setup].
 There, you may also find device-specific caveats.
 In case you have disk encryption set up or plan to use it, take care to follow the respective instructions in the installation guide and have a look at the respective [wiki page][wiki-encryption].
 After installation, you may want to have a look at the [wiki][wiki] and the `contrib/` directory for useful tweaks.

-If you want to compile the kernel yourself (e.g. if your distribution is not supported), please have a look at the [wiki][wiki-compiling].
+If you want to compile the kernel yourself, please have a look at the [wiki][wiki-compiling].

 ## Additional Information

 ### Notes

-* If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).
+* If you are getting stuck at boot when loading the ramdisk, install the Intel microcode package (e.g. `intel-ucode` on Arch).
 * Using TLP can cause slowdowns, laggy performance, and occasional hangs if not configured properly!
 You have been warned.
 * If you want to use hibernate instead of suspend, you need to create a swap partition or file, please follow your distribution's instructions (or [here][hibernate-setup]).